dirkcuys/thebacklog/projects/agregore-web-apps/part-4.md

 If you haven't already, take a look at [part 1 and 2]({{site.baseurl}}/projects/agregore-web-apps/part-1/) and [part 3]({{site.baseurl}}/projects/agregore-web-apps/part-3/).

 Let's start again, but this time instead of copy and pasting the code, we'll copy some files from the web to our own site.
-Go to [the empty IPFS folder](ipfs://bafyaabakaieac/) using agregore web and open your dev console.
+Go to [the empty IPFS folder](ipfs://bafyaabakaieac/) using Agregore Browser, open your dev tools (`Ctrl+Shift+I`) and go to the console.

-First we'll create a function that takes an array of File objects and adds it to our IPFS site.
-To add multiple files at once, we need to use a PUT request with a Formdata instance as the body.
-The FormData object will contain all the files we're adding.
-You can read the [docs](https://github.com/RangerMauve/js-ipfs-fetch#await-fetchipfsbafyaabakaieac-method-put-body-new-formdata) for more info.
+First we'll create a function that takes an array of File objects and adds it to our site.
+To add multiple files at once, we need to use a PUT request with a `FormData` instance as the body.
+The `FormData` object will contain a list of the files we're adding.
+You can read the more about this on the [documentation site](https://github.com/RangerMauve/js-ipfs-fetch#await-fetchipfsbafyaabakaieac-method-put-body-new-formdata).

 ```js
 async function addFiles(files){